Members of Our Board

 Ben Hum

-Ben and Crys’s son, Eric, has been a team member for 13 years.
-Ben has been on the Board for over 11 of those years.
+Ben and Crys’s son, Eric, has been a team member for more than 17 years.
+Ben has been on the Board for over 15 of those years.
 He is retired from IBM as a Project Executive since 2007 and in his spare time likes to golf, travel and volunteer at We Grow Dreams.

+Ben and his wife, Crys, are staunch supporters of the greenhouse and its mission.
+Their generosity with time and donations are unparalleled.
 We would be lost without Ben’s skills at fixing things…there is usually a list of items that aren’t working that require his ability to find parts online or make a trip to Menards and there are very few tools or pieces of equipment that have gotten the better of him!
+And trust us when we say, he will always have a home here and work to be done!

 Donna Jarmusz